Telo Genomics MRD Solutions

 Minimal Residual Disease (MRD) tests aim to find if a small number of cancer cells could have survived after treatment.

-The MRD assays in the market and in development aim to enumerate (count) cancer cells post-treatment.
+The MRD assays in the market and in development aim to enumerate cancer cells post-treatment.
 However, these technologies do not directly count cancer cells but infer their number, from circulating markers of cancer such as cfDNA, cfRNA or protein.
 These assays also do not profile the identified MRD cells but rely only on the inferred quantity of these cells to make a prognostic assessment.

 Telo Genomics MRD approach